danielabar/oas-delay-calculator-prototype/README.md

 - Visualization of the impact on GIS.
 - Basic styling and structure for user interaction.

-Sure, here is the revised section with the requested changes:

 ## Hypothetical Case Studies

 ### Example 1: Maria